 Joining a yoga instructor certification course to become a Yoga Teacher is a big decision.
-It’s a huge investment, both in time and money.
-You might feel overwhelmed at the many choices of Yoga certification schools and Yoga teacher training programs.
+It’s a considerable investment, both in time and money.
+You might feel overwhelmed by the many choices of Yoga certification schools, Yoga teacher training programs or even online yoga teacher training.

 Finding the best yoga certification course which will meet all your expectations can seem like a daunting task.
-It actually take quite preparation and more research than simply searching “yoga certification near me” in Google…
+It takes more preparation and research than searching “yoga certification near me” in Google…

 |1.||What to know before choosing a Yoga Teacher Training Course|